 - Attend and participate in grand rounds, journal club, departmental lectures, conferences and lectures by guest speakers.

-The experience will prepare residents for successful careers as physician assistants in emergency medicine.
-After graduating from the program, residents will receive a certificate of completion from the University of Missouri and be prepared to sit for the NCCPA Certificate of Added Qualification in Emergency Medicine exam.
+The experience will prepare PA fellows for successful careers as physician assistants in emergency medicine.
+After graduating from the program, PA fellows will receive a certificate of completion from the University of Missouri and be prepared to sit for the NCCPA Certificate of Added Qualification in Emergency Medicine exam.

 Additional benefits provided through the EM PA Fellowship:

-- 2 week EM specific Boot Camp with lectures and need to know topics to preparing Fellows for the program, lead by ED mid-level providers and physicians
+- 2 week EM specific Boot Camp with orientation, lectures, SIM lab, and need to know topics to prepare PA fellows for the program.
+This is lead by ED mid-level providers and physicians

 - Participation in weekly didactic EM Conference with EM Residents, monthly SIM lab and journal club